ro04/Bamazon/README.md

 - If a manager selects *Add New Product*, it allows the manager to add a completely new product to the store.

-*Screenshots of the test case for the application is under images*
+**Screenshots of the test cases for each application is under the images folder**